At a glance

 Calicivirus (FCV) is a common viral infection found in cats that is characterised by the presence of flu-like symptoms such as upper respiratory infection.
 It is a member of the Caliciviridae family.

-The most common mode of infection is via another infected cat.
-Infection can be passed from eye, nasal and mouth discharges.
-The incubation period of calicivirus is between 2-6 days.
-The virus replicates in the respiratory tract and oral tissues and is shed in oral, eye and nasal secretions as well as urine and feces.
+The most common mode of infection is direct transmission from an infected cat.
+The virus replicates in the respiratory tract and oral tissues and is shed in the oral, eye and nasal secretions as well as urine and feces.

-It is possible for cats to remain carriers for years after infection.
+- It is possible for cats to remain carriers for years after infection.
 This means even though they have contracted the virus, become sick and recovered, the virus is still being shed in excretions and it is possible to infect other cats.

-Once the cat recovers from calicivirus he will either stop shedding the virus completely after two to four weeks or go on to become a chronic carrier, and shed the virus from time to time, particularly during stressful periods or when he is sick.
+Once the cat recovers from calicivirus he will either stop shedding the virus completely after two to four weeks or go on to become a chronic carrier and shed the virus from time to time, particularly during stressful periods or when he is sick.
 These carrier cats may or may not display symptoms when they are shedding.